Chat-Wane/LSEQArray/README.md

 // #3b deleting the element with its unique identifier "ri"
 // ri: the unique identifier of the element to delete lseqArray.applyRemove(ri);

+// #4 accessing the length of the array var length = lseqArray.length;
 ```

 ## Example

-<i>To come...</i>
+<i>Incoming...</i>

 ## Others

 In this implementations, each cell of the javascript array contains an element
 and its unique and immutable identifier.
 An alternative is the tree-based
-structure of the LSEQ-based array is accessible at
+structure of the LSEQ-based array accessible at
 [Flood-it](https://github.com/jesuspatate/Flood.it.git).

+Learn more about CRDTs: [A comprehensive study of Convergent and Commutative Replicated Data Types](http://hal.upmc.fr/docs/00/55/55/88/PDF/techreport.pdf)

+Learn more about LSEQ: [LSEQ: an Adaptive Structure for Sequences in Distributed Collaborative Editing](http://hal.archives-ouvertes.fr/docs/00/92/16/33/PDF/fp025-nedelec.pdf)